srdone/life-history-of-ellen-precinda-moffatt-done/README.md

-# The Life Story of Ellen Precinda Moffatt Done
+# The Life Story of Ellen Precinda Moffett Done

 ###Daughter of Joseph A. and Olive C.E.
 Moffett
 ---